 José Campeche’s work can be viewed at the Smithsonian American Art Museum.
 In Puerto Rico, Museo de Arte de Puerto Rico, San Juan, Instituto de Cultura Puertorriqueña, San Juan, Museo de Historia, Antropología y Arte, Universidad de Puerto Rico, Rio Piedras Campus, Museo de Arte de Ponce and in Venezuela.
 Today, he’s considered one of the most important Hispanic-American painters of his time.

-In our last visit to Puerto Rico, I was excited to purchase the children’s book: José pinta a la Virgen by author Carmen Leonor Rivera-Lassen and illustrator Mrinali Alvarez Astacio.
-This is a delightful, and colorful Spanish picture book of Campeche’s childhood and his beginnings.
-The illustrations are bright and colorful depicting Campeche’s life.
-The author writes about Campeche’s daily life following his father a decorator and gilder, and his ability to memorize paintings and then recreate them.
+On our last visit to Puerto Rico, I was excited to purchase the children’s book: José pinta a la Virgen by author Carmen Leonor Rivera-Lassen and illustrator Mrinali Alvarez Astacio.
+This is a delightful, and colorful book of Campeche’s childhood and his beginnings.
+The book is Spanish, and towards the end of the book, you’ll find a vocabulary list and Campeche’s biography.

-Pin this image for later!
+Pin for later!